grimmash/grimm-and-tors-shoppes-of-yore/README.md

 ![Shelf Example](shelf_example.png)

 There are about a dozen premade "shelf" actors, and about 15 styles of label, each with about 60 variants that cover most groups of items in the SRD.
+The images are in `/assets/images/labels` and organized by style.

 ![Styles](label_styles.png)